hapax/hapax.github.io/assets/chuzenji.md

 No insights into the nature of contingency and order, however profound, will conjure up a place to sleep.
-I remember that the cruise terminal had a small konbini, so I hotfoot it back and dawdle in the snack aisle, pretending to be wracked by indecision over different flavours of kabukiage, while I scope out local hotels on the wifi.
+I remember that the cruise terminal has a small konbini, so I walk back and dawdle in the snack aisle, pretending to be wracked by indecision over kabukiage flavours, while I scope out local hotels on the wifi.
 A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with what I